rubenrabb01/Modeling-MacFish-database/Outputs/Model1a,b (rstanarm)/M1b-Summary (rstanarm).md

 Here I'll explore the posterior distribution of the differences between each two species with descriptive statistics and histograms

-- The difference between the fish 1 and fish 2 averages is:
+- The difference between the pike and pikeperch averages is:

 `fish_diff1 <- fish_inter[, 1] - fish_inter[, 2]`